mikeqfu/pydriosm/README.md

 This package provides helpful utilities for researchers to easily download and read/parse the OpenStreetMap data extracts (in **.pbf** and **.shp.zip**) which are available at the free download servers: [Geofabrik](https://download.geofabrik.de/) and [BBBike](https://www.bbbike.org/).
 In addition, it also provides a convenient way to import/dump the parsed data to, and retrieve it from, a [PostgreSQL](https://www.postgresql.org/) sever.

-(Note that the package is written in Python 3.x and tested only on Windows OS and might not be compatible with Python 2.x. or other operating systems)

 ---